panagenda/oe-on-az/README.md

 7. Manually grant API permission for the created application
 8. Customize the `vars.tf` based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi vars.tf`)
 9. Execute `./up.sh` to deploy OfficeExpert
-11. Manually grant API permission for the Azure AD application pana-oe-app
+11. Manually grant API permission for the created "pana-oe-sp-*" application
 12. Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further installation steps)

 > Do not use it in production!
 Data may get lost!
 Enable `prevent_destroy = true` to prevent resource recreation.